HIVE: Evaluating the Human Interpretability of Visual Explanations: HIVE design principles

-\smallsec{BagNet~\cite{brendel2019bagnet}} The BagNet model is similar in output to GradCAM, but recognizes an object by collecting class evidence from small regions of an image.
-For each class, BagNet creates a heatmap where higher values, shown as darker red in our visualizations, imply higher evidence for the class.
-BagNet then sums the values in the heatmap and chooses the class with the highest value as its prediction.
-See~\cref{fig:explanations} (top right) for an example BagNet heatmap.
-We follow the same evaluation protocol for BagNet as for GradCAM.
+\smallsec{GradCAM~\cite{selvaraju2017gradcam}} GradCAM is a post-hoc method that produces a heatmap that highlights important regions in an input image that contribute to a model's prediction.
+We evaluate GradCAM on ImageNet~\cite{ILSVRC15}, which it was originally developed for, as well as on CUB~\cite{WahCUB_200_2011}, for which we train a standard CNN model to use as the underlying model for generating GradCAM heatmaps.

-\smallsec{ProtoPNet~\cite{chen2019protopnet}} The next two methods reason with \emph{prototypes} rather than heatmaps.
-Prototypes are small regions learned from the training set that these models deem as representative for certain classes.
-Given a test image, ProtoPNet~\cite{chen2019protopnet} compares it to the set of learned prototypes, finding regions in the test image that are closest to each prototype.
-The model computes a similarity score between each prototype and region pair, then predicts the class with the highest weighted sum of the similarity scores.
-See~\cref{fig:explanations} (bottom) for a schematic of prototype-based explanations.
+\smallsec{BagNet~\cite{brendel2019bagnet}} In contrast, BagNet is an interpretable-by-design model that collects evidence for a class from small regions of an image.
+For each class, BagNet creates a heatmap where higher values (i.e., darker red in our visualizations) imply stronger evidence for the class.
+BagNet then sums the values in each heatmap and predicts the class with the highest sum.
+We evaluate BagNet on ImageNet, for which it was originally designed, as well as on CUB, for which we train a new BagNet model using the authors' code.

-ProtoPNet's approach to interpretability is completely different from GradCAM or BagNet, but it nevertheless fits into our framework.
-Given the model's explanations from the top four predicted classes of an image, participants select the class they think is correct; see~\cref{fig:ui} (center) for a simplfied UI.
-As a sub-task, for each image, participants rate how similar each prototype is to the matched region.
-While the region-prototype pairs in ProtoPNet explanations are presented in order from highest to lowest similarity, we randomize the pairs as to not skew the participant's rating.
-The design of this task balances simulating the basic concepts underlying ProtoPNet's decision making while abstracting away many complexities such the similarity scores and class weights used by the model to make its prediction.
+\smallsec{ProtoPNet~\cite{chen2019protopnet}} The next two methods reason with \emph{prototypes}, which are small image patches from the training set that these models deem as representative for a certain class.
+At test time, ProtoPNet compares a given image to the set of prototypes it learned during training and finds regions in the image that are the most similar to each prototype.
+It computes a similarity score between each prototype-region pair, then predicts the class with the highest weighted sum of the similarity scores.
+The ProtoPNet model for CUB learns 10 prototypes for each of the 200 bird species (2,000 total) and produces one of the most complex explanations.
+Its explanation for a single prediction consists of 10 prototypes and their source images, heatmaps that convey the similarity between matched image regions and prototypes, continuous and unnormalized similarity scores, and weights multiplied to the scores (see~\cref{fig:explanations} right).
+In our evaluation, we abstract away most technical details based on our pilot studies, and focus on showing the most crucial component of ProtoPNet's reasoning process: the prototype-image region matches.
+We also ask participants to rate the similarity of each match (see~\cref{fig:ui} top) to assess how well the model's similarity judgment aligns with that of humans.
+See supp. mat. for the task and explanation modification details.